 More than that, it will also damage your reputation and your company will have a hard time to regain the trust of the customers afterward.
 You’ll need to invest some more money again.
 When you add up the cost of the revision, plus the damage to your reputation you’ll have to fix, plus the loss in sales, to the initial “cheap translation cost,” you see it represents quite a lot of money now.
 Depending on the cases, you can easily pay about 10 times more than if you had selected a premium supplier.

 We can see that “cheap translation” is a trap that can cost you a lot of money.
 If you choose your translator carefully from the start, you will be saving money in the end.
+Check my article on how to choose a translator.
 Even a price that you thought pretty high will never amount to the real expenses that a “cheap translation” can cost to your company.
+Read this article if you want some insights on how to understand pricing in the language industry.

 If you are looking for a translator, and you have questions on your translation project, get in touch!
 I’ll be happy to help you make the right choice for your company and your brand.
 To find out more, get in touch!